Liveaboard vessel in the Red Sea with Diver on Tour

 Welcome on board

-Sunset on a liveaboard in the Red Sea
+Sunset on a Red Sea liveaboard

-Evenings with a real safari atmosphere
+Evenings with real liveaboard atmosphere

 After the last dive of the day, the Red Sea often shows its calmest and most beautiful side – with sunset, sea views and a relaxed atmosphere on deck.